tebl/Amiga-DrawBridge/Greaseweazle/README.md

 ![Build 004](https://github.com/tebl/Amiga-DrawBridge/raw/main/gallery/greaseweazle_build_004.jpg)

 At this point we've gone ahead and installed the pin headers that will eventually be used to hold the STM32 board as well as a 34-pin IDC for the floppy drive itself.
-There's also a spot for a 26-pin version of it for use with Amstrad 3" disk drives though I've not had to a chance to test this out myself as I do not have a functioning drive or disks to put in it.
+There's also a spot for a 26-pin version of it the interface for use with Amstrad 3" disk drives, but as I do not own any physical disks and/or disk drives I've not had to a chance to test this out for myself.
 Though I prefer the keying provided by the IDC sockets, you can instead opt to use standard dual-row pin headers here instead.

 ## 1.2> Power considerations
 Simple USB devices such as the various MCU boards is oftenly limited to a 500mA current draw, most commonly this is plenty for doing small projects based on microcontrollers such as Arduino, STM32 and similar along with a handful of components.
 However in this case we'll be connecting up a physical floppy drive up to the device, though this *may* be enough when used with later notebook-style drives - it wasn't when I tested it with my earlier 3.5" internal floppy drives.